Dead Man Down: Reception

 Dead Man Down received mostly negative reviews from critics.
+On Rotten Tomatoes, the film holds a 42% approval rating from 104 reviews, with an average score of 5.10/10.
+The site's consensus reads: "While the fine cast keeps Dead Man Down watchable throughout, the film is weighted down by absurd plot twists and a slack pace."
 Metacritic gives the film a score of 39/100, based on reviews from 24 critics, indicating "generally unfavorable" reviews.
-On Rotten Tomatoes, the film holds a 38% approval rating from 100 reviews, with an average score of 5/10.
-The site's consensus reads: "While the fine cast keeps Dead Man Down watchable throughout, the film is weighted down by absurd plot twists and a slack pace."
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Peter Bradshaw of The Guardian gave the film 1 out of 5 stars, which he called "intensely pointless and silly" and "violent and boring nonsense", with Farrell "smoulderingly, facially immobile".
 In contrast, film director Takefumi Tsutsui gave the film 5 out of 5 stars.
 Michael Rechtshaffen of The Hollywood Reporter noted "various thematic influences ranging from Rear Window to True Romance" and praised the "potent visuals and a compelling international cast" but ultimately found the film "uninspired" with an unrewarding climax.

 The film grossed $5,345,250 in its first box office weekend.

 Against a budget of $30 million, it went on to earn a total of $18,074,539 worldwide, making it a box office bomb.